testingisdocumenting/znai/td-documentation-cli/documentation/introduction/getting-started.md

     :include-cli-command: mdoc-upload --mdoc-root-path <dest-dir> {paramsToHighlight: "dest-dir"}

-Your documentation will be available shorty at `http://mdoc.app.twosigma.com/<doc-id>`
+Your documentation will be available shortly at `http://mdoc.app.twosigma.com/<doc-id>`

-Warning: check that doc-id is not taken before deploying your documentation.
+Warning: Always check that a new doc-id is not taken before deploying documentation.
 There is no ownership check at the moment and one can override existing documentation.